-The group’s seventh special situations fund for Asia, also known as SSG Fund VI, raised $400 million in fresh capital in the three-month period.
+The group’s seventh special situations fund for Asia, also known as SSG Fund VI, raised $400 million in fresh capital in the year.
 The fundraising, which started around last year, came only two years after the firm secured $2.4 billion in the final close of its predecessor vehicle in 2023.

 DealStreetAsia had previously reported that IFC was considering investing up to $150 million for a separately managed account, which has a mandate similar to Ares’ SSG series.
 The fund focuses on acquiring non-performing loans and single-asset distress situations in India, Indonesia, Malaysia, the Philippines, Thailand, and Vietnam.